Order of the Golden Bear

-The Order of the Golden Bear (the Order, OGB) is a prominent honor society at the University of California, Berkeley composed of students, faculty, and alumni committed to serving the University of California.
+The Order of the Golden Bear (the Order, OGB) is an honor society at the University of California, Berkeley, composed of students, faculty, and alumni committed to serving the University of California.

+History

 Founded in 1900, the Order serves as a forum for discussion, where fellows gather to exchange ideas on a variety of topics pertinent to the well-being of the campus community.
 Fellows are free to discuss ideas amongst themselves, but never to attribute opinions or remarks to their authors.

-Despite its mystique, the Order is not a traditional secret society per se, although membership is usually kept in strict confidence, and many of its traditions rival those of typical collegiate secret societies.
-Membership in the Order includes influential members of the University administration, California government, and the Board of Regents.
-When it was founded, student membership was limited to undergraduate senior men; in 1972, this restriction was lifted and all students, with at least sophomore standing, have been eligible for fellowship.
-In its earliest years, and through members like Robert Gordon Sproul, John McCone, and Clark Kerr, the Order was commonly associated with the Bohemian and California Clubs.
+Despite its mystique, the order is not a traditional secret society per se, although membership is usually kept in strict confidence, and many of its traditions rival those of typical collegiate secret societies.
+In its earliest years, and through members like Robert Gordon Sproul, John McCone, and Clark Kerr, the order was commonly associated with the Bohemian and California Clubs.

+Since 1906, the order has been housed in Senior Hall, a log cabin on the Berkeley campus designed by John Galen Howard.
+In recent years, however, the order has been forced to relocate due to building renovations.